JungJonathan/cancerMutAtDifferentiation/README.md

 *The data can be mostly gathered from the SRA Run Selector*

-After RNA2CM pipeline has been done, run Analysis.py to get summerized data of mutations in three files:
+After RNA2CM pipeline has been done, run Analysis.py to get summarized data of mutations in three files:
  - Mutations.csv
  - AcquiredMutations.csv
  - SummarizedXXX.csv

-Next, run figures.R and recieve the results in understandable visual context.
+Next, run figures.R and receive the results in understandable visual context.